 This is the first undergraduate forensic science course in London to have gained professional accreditation from The Chartered Society of Forensic Sciences (CSFS).
-We also work closely with the City of London Police and various forensic science providers.
+We also work closely with the Metropolitan Police Service, City of London Police and various forensic science providers.

 We have recently held guest lectures by representatives from:

 At LSBU we offer our students the opportunity to gain practical experience of undertaking forensic investigations in our well-equipped laboratories.
-The facilities we have to offer include liquid chromatography-mass spectrometry (LCMS), gas chromatography-mass spectrometry (GCMS), Fourier transform infrared microscope (FTIR), glass refractive index measuring system (GRIM-3), and DNA extraction and analysis facilities.
-You will have access to scanning electron microscopy (SEM) and inductively coupled plasma mass spectrometry (ICP-MS).
+The facilities we have to offer include liquid chromatography-mass spectrometry (LCMS), gas chromatography-mass spectrometry (GCMS), Fourier transform infrared microscopy (FTIR), glass refractive index measuring system (GRIM-3), and DNA extraction and analysis facilities.
+You will have access to scanning electron microscopy (SEM) and laser induced breakdown spectroscopy (LIBS).
 We also have a Crime Scene Flat which we use to demonstrate various practical aspects of forensic science.

 We have recorded all the experiments and practical activities, for instances when students can’t attend campus.
-Take a look at two examples experiments, the first is a ninhydrin experiment to uncover finger marks, and the second provides an overview of methods used to search for evidence at a crime scene.
+Take a look at two examples experiments, the first is a ninhydrin development method to uncover finger marks on paper, and the second provides an overview of fluorescence methods used to search for evidence at a crime scene.